Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 This step is to cleanup and drop all the objects we created as part of this quickstart.

-1. Open the worksheet for the 000_admin/cleanup.sql.
+1. Select to *"create worksheet from SQL file"* and open the worksheet for the 000_admin/cleanup.sql.
 ``` sql
 -- Cleanup all the objects we created